-For the pedigreed seed business, CANTERRA SEEDS once again focuses on the critical success factors of the business.
-When it comes to accessing leading edge varieties, the Company has been extremely successful on a number of fronts.
-Firstly, CANTERRA SEEDS has been very successful at acquiring some of the top varieties available from the public breeding entities like Agriculture and Agri-Food Canada and the Crop Development Centre.
-Secondly, CANTERRA SEEDS has entered into partnerships with public breeders on specific pedigreed programs, where for economic and logistic support, it retains the first right for products released from the program.
+For the pedigreed seed business, CANTERRA SEEDS once again focuses on the critical success factors of the business as follows:

+- When it comes to accessing leading edge varieties, the Company has been extremely successful on many fronts.
+Firstly, CANTERRA SEEDS has been very successful at acquiring some of the top varieties that were available from the public breeding entities like Agriculture and Agri-Food Canada, the Crop Development Centre and the University of Alberta.
+Secondly, CANTERRA SEEDS has entered into partnerships with public breeders on specific pedigreed programs, where, for economic and logistic support, it retains the first right for products released from the program.
 Lastly, as has been mentioned above, the Company is a 30% partner with Limagrain, one of the world's largest field seed companies, in a cereal breeding venture named Limagrain Cereal Research Canada.
-This entity will soon be releasing new cereal varieties into the market, and CANTERRA SEEDS will have the first right to these varieties.
+This entity will soon be releasing new cereal varieties into the market, and CANTERRA SEEDS will have first right to the varieties that are released out of this program. - On the distribution side for pedigreed seed, CANTERRA SEEDS ensures that it partners with the premier seed growers in Western Canada.
+Currently, the Company has 182 seed growers throughout the prairies that are growing and selling CANTERRA SEEDS licensed varieties.
+The Company will continue to add growers where needed and as required, to ensure that farmers throughout the region will have access to the highest quality CANTERRA SEEDS product available.